sailorprogrammer/GLFW-OpenGL-Project/README.md

 This is a CMake setup that loads glfw, OpenGL, stb_image, stb_truetype, and a custom 2d library.
 It works both on Windows and Linux.

 ## Why use cmakeSetup?

-All I do is configure the project in a good way.
-It is cross-platform, easy to add libraries, and the input and window opening are implemented.
-All the rest is up to you, with no weird abstractions, you get the init() update(), and close() functions and you do whatever you want with them.
+It is cross-platform with linux,windows and it is easy to add libraries

 ![](https://github.com/meemknight/photos/blob/master/cmakeSetup1.png)